Hummingbird

 Count Circle: 15 mile diameter circle.
 In the morning we focus primarily on several areas within the Park.
 Those who wish to continue in the afternoon can survey other areas within the circle.

-Checklist: The Checklist of Butterflies of Brazos Bend State Park
+Checklist: A list of Butterflies of Brazos Bend State Park.